sw4/pk-slider/README.md

 `slider.val(value)`

 Where `slider` is a slider object and value is either blank/null to get the current value, or a numeric value to set it

+`slider.disabled(value)`

+Where `slider` is a toggleswitch slider and value is either blank/null to get the current state, or a boolean value to set it